semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 ### SEMAPHORE\_PIPELINE\_ARTEFACT_ID

-This section will explain the use of the `SEMAPHORE_ARTEFACT_ID` environment variable and its derivatives in caching and reusing Docker images in Semaphore 2.0 projects that include promotions.
+This section will explain the use of the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable and its derivatives in caching and reusing Docker images in Semaphore 2.0 projects that include promotions.